miyako/4d-plugin-extract/README.md

 A decoder-only model can generate `1` embedding for the entire document in `0.269` seconds.
 This strategy prioritised speed over relevance.
 The same decoder-only model can generate `1` embedding for each of the `835` semantic chunks in `27.415` seconds.
 Using a decoder-only model with small chunks is rather wasteful.

-An encoder-only model can generate `84` embeddings with `10%` chunks each in `3.886` seconds.
+An encoder-only model can generate `84` embeddings with up to `100` chunks each in `3.886` seconds.
 This strategy balances speed and relevance.
 The same encoder-only model can generate `1` embedding for each of the `835` semantic chunks in `6.107` seconds.
 This strategy is granular but lacks context awareness.

 ## Suggestion